LuigiRussoDev/Covid19Detection/README.md

 The model is a Convolutional Neural Network with shortcuts as showed in this paper: https://arxiv.org/pdf/1512.03385.pdf

 ### Libraries
-For develop ResNet I have used Python as language programmin and libraries for machine learning as follows:
+My ResNet50 model was developed with the Python programming language and the following libraries:
  - Keras 2.3
  - TensorFlow 2.0
  - Python 3.6